geometor/.github/profile/README.rst

 exploring the architecture of all that is
 -----------------------------------------

-**GEOMETOR** is an open-source initiative that aims to dive deep into the fundamental aspects of geometry, nature, and logic.
+**GEOMETOR** is an open-source initiative dedicated to the fundamental aspects of geometry, nature, and logic.

 All of the research and development for **GEOMETOR** is located here in a collection of repositories.
 There are many, but these three establish the foundation for the work:

-- elements_: codify the fundamentals of geometry and logical relationships
+- elements_: tools for modeling and rendering geometric constructions
 - divine_: model and analyze the golden ratio
 - euclid_: extract knowledge from the classic work

-.. - explorer_: build and interact with geometric models
-..
-At the heart is the `GEOMETOR explorer`_ - a Python library for building and
-.. analyzing geometric constructions with sympbolic algebra.

-.. - `phyllotaxis`_: Explore and model the geometric underpinnings of plant structures.
-  .. model and investigate geometry of plants
-.. - `pappus`_: Examine and interpret the geometric intricacies of Pappus' Theorem.
-  .. model and investigate pappus theorem

 Each repository has:

-- MIT license
 - Python source code
 - demo code
 - source for project website
 - discussion group
 - log
 - todo list
+- MIT license

 The website for each project is statically-generated and hosted through GitHub.